Finland Mineral Potential Mapping and GIS

-In 2007, Greg attended an international Spatial Data Modelling seminar in Rovaniemi, Finland.
-He presented several talks on the applications of modelling in the mineral exploration and environmental fields.
+In 2007, Greg attended an international spatial data modelling seminar in Rovaniemi, Finland.
+He presented several talks on the applications of spatial data modelling in the mineral exploration and environmental fields.
 Subsequent discussions with staff from the Finnish Geological Survey indicated Finland had significant potential for new discoveries as, in their view, many commodities remained highly unexplored.
 Additionally, Finland has excellent geological databases, good infrastructure and readily available exploration services.
 As a result of this sequence of events, Kenex compiled a GIS of available relevant historical exploration data over the Central Lapland Greenstone Belt late in 2008.
 We used this GIS to undertake mineral potential mapping that identified targets for orogenic gold exploration.

-Orogenic gold is the most common style of gold mineralisation in Finland with ~140 known occurrences.
-It has been described in all tectonic districts, in both Archean and Proterozoic domains, but is particularly well known in greenstone belts in Central Lapland.
+Orogenic gold is the most common style of gold mineralisation in Finland, with ~140 known occurrences.
+It has been described in all tectonic districts in both Archean and Proterozoic domains, but is particularly well known in greenstone belts in Central Lapland.

-This region is dominated by Archean and Palaeoproterozoic metamorphosed mafic to ultramafic volcanics with lesser volumes of coeval meta-sedimentary rocks and slightly younger felsic to intermediate intrusives.
-It is structurally complex with numerous crustal scale reverse, normal and detachment faults, often intersecting each other.
+This region is dominated by Archean and Palaeoproterozoic metamorphosed mafic to ultramafic volcanics with lesser volumes of coeval metasedimentary rocks and slightly younger felsic to intermediate intrusives.
+It is structurally complex with numerous crustal scale reverse, normal, and detachment faults, often intersecting each other.

 It has been suggested this unusual metal association is the result of

 saline ore fluids, and in turn, transport of base metals.
 Kenex's final